sourcegraph/about/handbook/engineering/security/infrastructure/playbooks.md

 ## GCP Deployment Playbooks

-Playbooks and step - by - step instructions on how to deploy our projects.
+Playbooks and step-by-step instructions on how to deploy our projects.
 It's assumed that you already have [terraform](https://www.terraform.io/) installed.

 It's recommended that you use [tfenv](https://github.com/tfutils/tfenv) to help manage terraform versions.